olgagorskikh/RPlotsPatterns/README.md

 }
 ```

 Now we have a list <i>plots</i> containing all 4 histograms and we need to show them in a single plot.
-First, we need to get a single legend for them (we use g_legend function from https://github.com/hadley/ggplot2/wiki/Share-a-legend-between-two-ggplot2-graphs).
+First, we need to get a single legend for them (we use <i>g_legend</i> function from https://github.com/hadley/ggplot2/wiki/Share-a-legend-between-two-ggplot2-graphs).
 Second, we do the plotting itself:

 ```
 #build a legend